derekbekoe/homebrew-vscodespaces/README.md

 brew install microsoft/vsonline/vso
 ```

-You can now run the `vso register` to get started.
+You can now run the `vso start` to get started.

 To upgrade to the latest version, run: